 Your child’s skeletal maturity is measured using the Risser Scale—which looks at the amount of bone in the pelvis.
 This helps us learn how much more a child may grow.

 Spinal bracing is only used when your child is still growing and is used for moderate or progressive curves.
 Bracing keeps curves from getting worse.
 Body casting is a specific treatment that is used for infants and very young children with severe scoliosis.

 When surgery becomes necessary

 Spine surgery is usually required with large spinal curves, especially if your child is still growing.
 Doctors often consider surgery for children whose bones are not yet mature and who have curves greater than 40 to 45 degrees.
-Our team uses advanced technology and surgical implants to provide the safest and most helpful surgery we can.
+Our team uses advanced technology and surgical implants to provide the safest and most helpful surgery we can, and may recommend additional procedures like halo-gravity traction to support the best surgical outcomes for your child.
 Our goal is to get kids and teens back to their routine activities, including most sports, as soon as possible.
 We work with your family to decide on your child’s goals and any restrictions that will help your child have a better recovery.